 - The interior sheet metal behind the rear hoop may be roll formed upward to the top of the rear hoop cross bar.
 The sheet metal must extend rearward and at the center of the rear axle housing, the sheet metal may angle upward and seal to the bottom of the rear window opening.

 - Interior spoilers, wings, or wind deflectors will not be permitted.
 Double panels will not be permitted.
 All interior sheet metal subject to Shangri-La II Speedway Tech Officials approval.

 3.0 Car Weights

-- All car weights listed are race ready with driver in sitting position with helmet in lap and hands on the steering wheel, full of fuel, oil and water before race.
+- All car weights listed are race ready with driver in sitting position with helmet in lap and hands on the steering wheel, after the race.

 - Maximum left side weight percentage for ALL cars will be 56% before, during and after event with NO Allowances

 - For cars with a maximum compression ratio of 11.0:1 the total weight will be 2600 lbs. minimum. of any form.

 - Cars with a compression ratio of 9.6 to 1 or less will receive a weight break of 50 lbs for a total weight of 2550 lbs. minimum.